LSCogill/SatelliteDerived_ET_RSA/A_Evaluate_ETProducts/1_Collate and Process ET time series/README.md

 ## 1.1) Collate field-measured ET
 Field-measured ET from the flux tower field sites come in different formats so certain processing must take place to ensure standardization before performing analyses.
+Some of the flux tower sites data are now available at: https://observationsmonitor.saeon.ac.za/home

 ** Conducted in R-studio using R-notebooks